ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/thread_intro.md

 The Mbed OS Thread stack supports all three types of commissioners.
 You can create an external commissioner application by using the Thread MeshCoP protocol or use the Mbed OS APIs (`thread_commissioning_api.h`) to implement a native or an on-mesh commissioner.
 Currently, there is no reference implementation for native or on-mesh commissioners.
 External commissioning is supported through the <a href="https://github.com/ARMmbed/nanostack-border-router" target="_blank">Nanostack border router</a>.
 An external <a href="https://play.google.com/store/apps/details?id=org.threadgroup.commissioner" target="_blank">Commissioning application</a> (Android) is already available.
 Also an IOS version will be available soon.

-See <a href="/docs/v5.6/tutorials/using-the-apis.html#how-to-commission-a-thread-device-in-practise" target="_blank">Thread commissioning guide</a> how to commission a Thread device to the network in practise.
+See <a href="/docs/v5.6/tutorials/mesh.html#thread-commissioning" target="_blank">Thread commissioning guide</a> how to commission a Thread device to the network in practice.

 #### The maturity of the Mbed OS Thread implementation